LatinScribe/siloam-public/README.md

 Setup instructions:
 > These instructions are similar to Developer Instruction - Web App.
 - Follow the same instructions as Developer Instruction - Web App.
-You will need to modify your .env variable to use your devices ip as the url (or whatever server name you end-up configuring in Nginx, see below)
+- You will need to modify your .env variable to use your devices ip as the url (or whatever server name you end-up configuring in Nginx, see below).
+Note, there are 2 .env files you will need to modify, one under the siloam/ folder and one under the mobile/ folder.
+- We also recommend modifying the secret variables in your .env file (under siloam/), to ensure that the Salt Rounds, JWT Secret, and Custom File API key is unique to your deployment for security purposes.
+You will also need to sign up for an OpenAI account and register the corresponding OpenAI key in the .env file.
+- Be sure the read the database section of the Developer instructions, as another reminder, do delete the old default admin credentials!
+- We recommend setting up a cron job to periodically delete stale image files.
+See the suggested crontab file provided under the siloam/scripts/ folder.
+For more details on cron, see this guide: https://www.digitalocean.com/community/tutorial-collections/how-to-use-cron-to-automate-tasks
+- In the .env file, you can also specify how long JWT tokens take before expriring.
+We use a access and refresh token system, where access tokens are short duration, and refresh tokens live longer to provide seamless access token refreshing.

 #### Mobile app
 > _Note:_ We are still investifating the logistic of delploying the mobile app onto an app store.
 But, there are many online guides to deploying an expo project on your store of choice!